Demand Drafts vs Cheques: When to Use Which Payment Instrument

 A demand draft (DD) is a payment instrument issued by a bank on behalf of a customer, instructing another branch of the same bank or a different bank to pay a specified sum of money to a named person.
 Unlike a cheque, a DD is a bank’s own promise to pay, making it a much more secure form of payment.
 You effectively pre-pay the bank for the draft.

 When you obtain a demand draft, the funds are debited from your account upfront, or you pay in cash.
 This means the bank holds the money, guaranteeing the payment to the recipient.
+This pre-payment is what makes the demand draft so reliable.

 The core difference and main advantage of a demand draft is that the payment is guaranteed by the issuing bank.
 This means a demand draft cannot bounce, as the bank has already secured the funds from you.
 It offers peace of mind to the recipient, knowing the payment is assured.

 To get a demand draft, you visit your bank branch and fill out an application form.
-You’ll need to provide the payee’s name, the amount, and the city where the draft is payable.
+You will need to provide the payee’s name, the amount, and the city where the draft is payable.
 You then pay the amount of the draft plus a service fee to the bank, either from your account or in cash.

 With a demand draft, you are the ‘remitter’ or ‘purchaser’ of the draft.
 The bank that issues the draft is the ‘drawee bank’, and the person or organisation receiving the payment is the ‘payee’.
 The bank essentially acts as a guarantor for the payment between you and the payee.